If you need an air rifle with more stopping power than the average model, this is well worth your consideration.

 We're also great believers in checking customer feedback.
 If several dozen different people praise (or criticize) an air rifle's accuracy, it's a good bet you'll get similar results.

-There are some very cheap air rifles around, but please don't be tempted.
+A. There are some very cheap air rifles around, but please don't be tempted.
 Even if you're buying for a beginner, you need adequate performance.
-If they can't hit the side of the proverbial barn, they'll soon get put off – even if it's not their fault.
+If they can't hit the side of the proverbial barn, they'll soon be put off from shooting — even if it's not their fault.

-A. Under federal law, an air gun is not classed as a firearm, because it does no use an explosive charge to expel a projectile.
+A. Under federal law, an air gun is not classed as a firearm, because it uses no explosive charge to expel a projectile.
 However, many states do regulate air rifles in some way, depending on factors like the owner's age and the rifle’s power.
 Individual county laws or ordinances may also apply.

 The only way to be sure is to check with your local administration.
 Different rules apply to hunting with air guns (rather than target shooting), so you need to check that with your state's game and fish authority.